-2019 Executive Compensation Highlights.
-We believe that 2019 was an outstanding year for us due, in large part, to our achievement of significant clinical, research, and other strategic milestones, as described above.
-With respect to 2019 compensation decisions, our Compensation Committee and our Board focused on ensuring that a significant portion of the total compensation awarded to our Named Executive Officers was performance-based and linked to meeting our long-term strategic plan to create long-term stockholder value.
+2020 Executive Compensation Highlights.
+We believe that 2020 was an outstanding year for us due, in large part, to our achievement of significant clinical, research, manufacturing, financial and other strategic milestones, as described above.
+With respect to 2020 compensation decisions, our Compensation Committee and our Board focused on ensuring that a significant portion of the total compensation awarded to our Named Executive Officers was performance-based and linked to meeting our long-term strategic plan to create long-term stockholder value.
 Additionally, we further aligned the interests of our Chief Executive Officer and Named Executive Officers with those of our stockholders through our stock ownership guidelines policy that we first implemented in March 2019.

-The substantial majority of our 2019 compensation to Named Executive Officers was in the form of equity incentive awards.
+The substantial majority of our 2020 compensation to Named Executive Officers was in the form of equity incentive awards.
 We believe that equity incentive awards further our long-term strategic plan to create long-term stockholder value.
-For 2019, the Compensation Committee granted new hire equity awards to Dr. Amado to secure his employment and incentivize his long-term commitment and performance.
-Certain of the new hire grants to Dr. Amado included a performance restricted stock unit award to incentivize the clinical development and approval of our first allogeneic CAR T cell product candidate directed at CD19.
-In recognition of our significant achievements and as a retention measure, the Compensation Committee also granted 2019 annual equity awards to Dr. Schmidt and Dr. Moore and the Board granted 2019 annual equity awards to Dr. Chang.
+In recognition of our significant achievements and as a retention measure, the Compensation Committee also granted 2020 annual equity awards to Dr. Schmidt, Dr. Amado, Dr. Moore and Mr. Bhavnagri and the Board granted 2020 annual equity awards to Dr. Chang.
 The following charts illustrate the portion of compensation attributable to equity incentive awards, annual performance-based cash incentive awards and base salary for our Chief Executive Officer and for our other Named Executive Officers, as a group.